Skip to contents

 S_bar = rateSamples$S_bar))

-We can project demographic rates over a range of landscape conditions to recreate figures 3 and 5 from Johnson et al. (2020) and see the effects of changing disturbance on model behaviour.
+We can project demographic rates over a range of landscape conditions to recreate figures 3 and 5 from Johnson et al. (2020) and see the effects of changing disturbance on expected recruitment and survival.
 First we create a table of disturbance scenarios across a range of different levels of fire and anthropogenic disturbance.

 covTableSim <- expand.grid(Anthro = seq(0, 90, by = 2),